-- 89. IAFD and EFIT Command believe this will compel the first line Supervisor to direct the investigation while the Investigator/Detective conducts the investigation.
-The first line Supervisor will provide the completed investigative plan, setting timelines, goals and objectives for the Detective/Investigator and ensure they are followed. - 90.
-This will allow the Supervisor to become intimately involved with the investigation and execute necessary corrections in real-time instead of at the conclusion or late in the investigation.
-Additionally, EFIT believes this will compress the time for the supervisory review, minimize after-the-fact corrections and requests for extensions and promote closer supervision and oversight.
-This pilot project has now been implamented division wide. - 91.
-Additionally, since Commander Norris assumed command of IAFD, the use of roundtable discussions on all complex investigations (including EFIT and Internal Affairs Professional Standards ("IAPS") personnel and enhanced approved training opportunities, not offered in the past by the APD Training Academy, are, and will continue to be, scheduled for Detectives/Investigators assigned to IAFD and IAPS.
-These include, but are not limited to, legal block and RBT training.
-EFIT supports this training and will also participate as time permits.
+- 94. Under this change, the first line Supervisors provide the completed investigative plan, setting timelines, goals and objectives for the Detective/Investigator and ensure they are now followed. - 95.
+This change allowed the Supervisor to become intimately involved with the investigation and execute necessary corrections in real-time instead of at the conclusion or later in the investigation.
+Additionally, this compresses the time for the supervisory review, minimizes after-the-fact corrections and requests for extensions and promotes closer supervision and oversight. - 96.
+Additionally, since Commander Norris assumed command of IAFD, the use of roundtable discussions on all complex investigations (including EFIT and Internal Affairs Professional Standards ("IAPS") personnel and enhanced approved training opportunities, not offered in the past by the APD Training Academy, enhanced the skill set for Detectives/Investigators assigned to IAFD and IAPS.
+These include, but are not limited to, legal block, reality -based training ("RBT") and training by specialized divisions.
+EFIT supports this training and will also participate. - 97.
+Communication at all levels within IAFD and the APD Police Reform Bureau dramatically improved over the last quarter, this includes, but is not limited to: bi-weekly meetings with Superintendent Valdez, Executive Director Garcia, Deputy Director Cottrell, Deputy Director Collins, Commander Norris and EFIT Executives; weekly status meetings between IAFD